alexneamtu/credius-magento-2/README.md

     bin/magento cache:clean
 ```

+## Setup

-3. Go to your Magento dashboard.
+- Go to your Magento dashboard.

     -> Stores
     -> Configuration
     -> Sales
     -> Payment Methods

-4. Find Credius & setup the plugin using the API Key provided by Credius and the Callback Url as `<domain>/credius/webhook/receiver`
+- Find Credius & setup the plugin using the API Key provided by Credius and the Callback Url as `<domain>/credius/webhook/receiver`

 #  Support